Urist-McDeveloper/nbody/README.md

 - [x] Allow performing multiple updates in a single UpdateWorld_GPU call by chaining pipeline dispatches
 - [x] Use AVX for CPU simulation
 - [x] Add CMake option to disable AVX and fall back to SSE
+- [x] A moving camera would be nice